sharktrexer/Know_Thyself_Prototype/README.md

 **Will you get the result you think you will?**

 - v1.0 Desired Outcome:
 Basic prototype release.
 User input will be fetched through a terminal and the story will be short.
-Exe or instuctions to run is provided.
+Jar file provided.

 _Current Comment:_
 Almost here!
 Just need to finish story details and ensure there aren't any major bugs or text formatting issues.